Victoriatheeast/AdversarialSearch/README.md

 **You can find more information (including implementation details) about the in the Isolation library readme [here](/isolation/README.md).**

-## Getting Started (Workspaces)

-The easiest way to complete the project is to use the Udacity Workspace in your classroom.
-The environment has already been configured with the required files and libraries to support the project.
-If you decide to use the Workspace, then you do NOT need to perform any of the setup steps for this project.
-Skip to the section with instructions for completing the project.

 ## Instructions

 You must implement an agent in the `CustomPlayer` class defined in the `game_agent.py` file.
 The interface definition for game agents only requires you to implement the `.get_action()` method, but you can add any other methods to the class that you deem necessary.
 You can build a basic agent by combining minimax search with alpha-beta pruning and iterative deepening from lecture.